srahul0502/Technical-Blog/cllf3yrf4000709l09sfp9oh9.md

     ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1692272371880/22aa2ec9-452a-4d70-a26e-5da9751508a1.png align="center")

-* Here come's the Minikube installation , you can refer this [doc](https://minikube.sigs.k8s.io/docs/start/)
+* Here come's the Minikube installation, you can refer to this [doc](https://minikube.sigs.k8s.io/docs/start/)

     ```bash
     # this is there in the document,this installs minikube directly in local/bin